-More than 500 jobs will be created when Melbourne-based tech giant LiveTiles sets up a new global innovation and R&D centre and Asia Pacific headquarters in Geelong.
+More than 500 jobs will be created when Melbourne-based tech giant LiveTiles sets up a new Asia Pacific HQ and Innovation Centre in Geelong.

 The award-winning global company will base its regional operations in Victoria’s largest regional centre — turbo-charging Geelong’s tech sector and delivering a huge boost for local employment.

 The new centre will be a major part of the company’s global operations, providing service and technical support to thousands of customers around the world including PepsiCo and the US Department of Defence.

 Image: Philip Dalidakis (Minister for Trade & Investment, Innovation & the Digital Economy, Small Business), Daniel Andrews (Premier of Victoria) and Karl Redenbach (Founder and CEO, LiveTiles).

 LiveTiles allows users to create their own intelligent workplace software using simple drag and drop functionality.

 It will partner with local universities, TAFEs and secondary schools to create opportunities for tech graduates and drive research projects.